One of the most awesome features about Fitbits is that most models track your heart rate throughout the day (and at night if used when sleeping.)

 How to clear user data from Fitbits

-- You need to connect your Ace 2 to its charging cable to perform these steps
+- It would be best if you connected your Ace 2 to its charging cable to perform these steps.

 Remove your Fitbit from your account and add it back